Common law

-The common law, so named because it was "common" to all the king's courts across England, originated in the practices of the courts of the English kings in the centuries following the Norman Conquest in 1066.
-The British Empire later spread the English legal system to its colonies, many of which retain the common law system today.
+The common law, so named because it was common to all the king's courts across England, originated in the practices of the courts of the English kings in the centuries following the Norman Conquest in 1066.
+It established a unified legal system, gradually supplanting the local folk courts and manorial courts.
+England spread the English legal system across the British Isles, first to Wales, and then to Ireland and overseas colonies; this was continued by the later British Empire.
+Many former colonies retain the common law system today.
 These common law systems are legal systems that give great weight to judicial precedent, and to the style of reasoning inherited from the English legal system.
+Today, approximately one-third of the world's population lives in common law jurisdictions or in mixed legal systems that integrate common law and civil law.